 After visiting Ratmohna, we returned to the town.
 The auto-driver charged us of Rs.
 900 for the whole trip.
 After the trip, we had snacks and by 7 pm, we reached the hotel.
-The manager asked us to return to hotel after dinner as soon as possible due to recent Maoist chaos.
-Hence, we had our dinner and slept early.
+The manager asked us to return to the hotel after dinner as soon as possible due to recent Maoist chaos.
+Hence, we had dinner and slept early.

 After a tiring trip on the first day, we waked up late in the morning.
 We had our breakfast, roamed near the market-area and finally got ready for the day’s trip by 11 am after bathe.
-We hired an auto again for second day’s trip.
+We hired an auto again for the second day’s trip.
 We planned to visit Galudih dam, Rankini temple and Narwa forest near Jadugara.

 Galudih dam is about 10 Kms distant from the town.
 The dam along with surrounding hills makes a pristine beauty.
-We spent about 10 minutes there before leaving for lunch at a roadside dhaba.
+We spent about 10 minutes there before leaving for lunch at a roadside Dhaba.

 After lunch, we moved towards Jadugora.
 Then, we visited Rankini temple and moved on.

 With another pleasant drive through a forested area, we reached Narwa forest.
 We hiked up the top of Jadugora hill for about 1 hour.
-The roue to the top was adventurous and picturesque. we spotted a few snakes, lizards and colorful butterflies on our way.
+The roue to the top was adventurous and picturesque. we spotted a few snakes, lizards and colourful butterflies on our way.
 It has a temple on the peak.
 All our tiredness was gone when we saw the surrounding hills from the peak.